-It is imperative that the most critical locations on campus be identified as top priority areas.
-These areas, because of their location, importance, or historical significance, require greater attention to detail to landscape grooming on a more consistent schedule.
-Although the majority of our campus is considered a highprofile area, it is paramount that we treat the entire campus as such, in order to ensure that the entire campus is beautiful and safe, for faculty, staff, students, and visitors to enjoy.
+It is imperative that we treat all of campus as top priority areas.
+These areas, because of their location, importance, or historical significance, require greater attention to detail on a more consistent schedule.
+Although most of our campus is considered a high-profile area, it is paramount that we treat the entire campus as such, to ensure that the entire campus is beautiful and safe for faculty, staff, students, and visitors to enjoy.